 The statements, views and opinions expressed in this column are solely those of the author and do not necessarily represent those of this site.
 This site does not give financial, investment or medical advice.

 For two decades before 1980, Yugoslavia was prospering with a GDP of 6,1%, a decent standard of living, free medical care, and education guaranteed the right to a job, affordable public transportation housing, and utilities, a literacy rate over 90%, life expectancy 72 years.
 Most of the economy was in the public not in the profit sector.
-It was a different case because it had established its form of the social model of economic activity which was the mixed economy with private-sector enterprise and state-run industry.
-It was considered to be a success story of market socialism (with huge international loans and donations by the West!) it had higher rates of growth than more of the Western countries.
-The Socialist Federal Republic of Yugoslavia had an advanced welfare state and it was a multiethnic society (it was populated by Serbs, Croats, Slovenians, Bosnian Muslims, Macedonians, Hungarians, Albanians, and many others) which lived in harmony under the communist pressure and dictatorship and, therefore, in many regards it was a (wrong) model of development.
-The outsider can say that it was something special about this land, and the question is why did people spill so much blood over there in the 1990s?
+Yugoslavia was a different case because it had established its form of social model and of economic activity which was the mixed economy with private-sector enterprise and state-run industry.
+It was considered to be a success story of market socialism (with huge international loans and donations by the West!).
+It had higher rates of growth than most Western countries.
+The Socialist Federal Republic of Yugoslavia had an advanced welfare state and it was a multiethnic society (it was populated by Serbs, Croats, Slovenians, Bosnian Muslims, Macedonians, Hungarians, Albanians, and many others) which lived in harmony under communist pressure and dictatorship and, therefore, in many regards it was a (wrong) model of development.
+The outsider can say that there was something special about this land, so the question is why did people spill so much blood over there in the 1990s?
 Who was to blame for that?

 The Serbs, the most numerous Yugoslav nation, lost their freedom after the Ottoman Turks attacked them in 1389 in the field of Blackbirds which is called Kosovo.
-The Serbs lost their statehood which lasted several centuries produced a strong encouragement in the myth of Kosovo.
-For standing up against the Turks Serbs were prosecuted and invented torture devices were implemented.
-Serbs lived under terrible prosecution, Serbs were killed, Serbs were lynched except and the manner of the lynching was by impalement.
+The Serbs lost their statehood which lasted several centuries but they produced the powerful myth of Kosovo.
+For standing up against the Turks, Serbs were persecuted and torture devices were invented and used.
+Serbs lived under terrible persecution, Serbs were killed, Serbs were lynched and the manner of the lynching was by impalement.
 It means that the sharp stick is put up in your anus and driven through your body and exits through your back without harming vital organs.
-The Ottoman Turkish army was an expert in doing it.
+The Ottoman Turkish army was an expert in doing this.
 There was however a way to avoid all this – convert to Islam.
 And many did, many had no choice.
-This made a part of the Slavic population Muslim while the rest is Christian Orthodox.
+This made a part of the Slavic population Muslim while the rest stayed Christian Orthodox.

 This was, however, not the real reason for the attack.
 The Austrians and Germans had the plan to expand their common Pan-Germanic Empire in the east and the war was the only way at that time they could do it.
 During the early period of WWI, a group of Yugoslav politicians fled from Austria-Hungary and formed the Yugoslav Committee in London which was collaborating with the Government of Serbia in exile (in Greece).
-In July 1916, on the Corfu Island in Greece, the Yugoslav Committee (composed mainly of the Croats) together with the Serbian Government declared that the Serbs, Croats, and Slovenians are “the same by the blood, by the language, by the feelings of their unity, by the integrated territory which they inhabited undividedly, by the common vital interests of their national survival and many developments of the material life.”
+In July 1916, on Corfu, in Greece, the Yugoslav Committee (composed mainly of the Croats) together with the Serbian Government declared that the Serbs, Croats, and Slovenians are “the same by blood, by language, by the feelings of their unity, by the integrated territory which they inhabit undividedly, by the common vital interests of their national survival and many developments of material life.”

 People who lived in these federal units suddenly started to be deemed as different nations according to their republic’s identity.
-For example, in Yugoslav Macedonia – there are three parts of historical-geographic Macedonia: the Serbian/Yugoslav, Bulgarian, and Greek – there was a specially developed national consciousness to be Macedonian, as well in Montenegro to be Montenegrin.
+For example, in Yugoslav Macedonia – one the three parts of historical-geographic Macedonia: the Serbian/Yugoslav, Bulgarian, and Greek – there was a specially developed national consciousness to be Macedonian, as well as in Montenegro to be Montenegrin.
 Moreover, some historically artificial nations within republics became created allegedly on an ethnic basis.
-For instance, suddenly, 20 years after WWII, the Muslim nation of ethnic Serbs who were Islamized during the 500 years of the Ottoman occupation was formed, however, the Catholic or Orthodox, or Christian nations have not been ever created.
+For instance, suddenly, 20 years after WWII, the Muslim nation of ethnic Serbs who were Islamized during the 500 years of the Ottoman occupation was formed, however, the Catholic or Orthodox, or Christian “nationalities” had not ever been created.
 Later and today, they gained Bosniak or Bosnian identity primarily based on their religion combined with the republic’s identity.
 Nevertheless, such division and the increasing power of federal units later in the 1990s demonstrated expulsion and migration of the population to the “mother” countries, and more or less division among the population within the country.

 When Yugoslav dictator Josip Broz Tito “officially” died on May 4th, 1980, many Yugoslavs were crying not for him as much as for Yugoslavia itself.
-His “official” funeral was the largest statesman funeral in recorded history attended by many other dictators and authoritarian rulers as his personal friends, however, most probably, J. B. Tito was not buried in Belgrade but rather in the Vatican or even Poland.
-As a matter of very fact, up to today does not exist any visual record as proof of his dead body.
+His “official” funeral was the largest funeral in recorded history attended by many other dictators and authoritarian rulers as his personal friends, however, most probably, J. B. Tito was not buried in Belgrade or in the Vatican or even in Poland.
+As a matter of very fact, up to today there does not exist any visual record as proof of his dead body.
 The US President J. Carter did not attend the funeral.